semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

     branches: ["master", "main"]
   schedule:
     - cron: '20 17 * * *' # Sets Semgrep to scan every day at 17:20 UTC.
-    # It is recommended to change the schedule to a random time.

 jobs:
   semgrep: